grigori-yourganov/leave_one_out/README.md

 This repository consists of four files:

 - leave_one_out_analysis.m: MATLAB code for simple leave-one-out analysis.
-- manual.docx: the manual that explains everytjing you need to know.
-It's basically the same as the contents of this page.
+- manual.docx: basically the same as the contents of this page.
-- loo_regression_data.xlsx: an example spreadsheet for regression
+- loo_regression_data.xlsx: an example spreadsheet for regression.
-- loo_classification_data.xlsx: an example spreadsheet for classification
+- loo_classification_data.xlsx: an example spreadsheet for classification.

 The MATLAB script leave_one_out_analysis.m performs leave-one-out procedure to model the relationship between multiple predictors and a single outcome.
 Predictors and outcome can be numerical or categorical.
 There are 4 types of analysis that are supported: